Loremaster/Loremaster.github.io/source/_posts/2014-02-24-enlarge-your-capistrano.markdown

 * `rvm:install_ruby` - install RVM ruby to the server, create gemset if needed
 * `rvm:create_gemset` - create gemset

-If you forget about correct syntax you can always run `cap -T rvm` to list all tasks which gem has added.
+If you forget about correct syntax you can always run `cap -T rvm` to list all tasks which gem provides.
 There are some additional tasks which you may include you can check them out in [readme](https://github.com/wayneeseguin/rvm-capistrano#modules).

 With this gem you may, for example, update Rvm on each deploy and make sure that ruby is installed: